Scholarships and Assistance

 Antonian Principal 1988 – 1996

 The Antonian Athletic Hall of Fame, established in 2012, recognizes individuals who have made exceptional contributions to the prestige of Antonian both on and off the field of competition.
-Inductees have brought much distinction and honor to Antonian and have established a tradition of excellence which is incomparable.
+Inductees have brought much distinction and honor to Antonian and have established a tradition of excellence that is incomparable.
 Their achievements and contributions have touched everyone associated with Antonian College Preparatory High School.
 From the inception of interscholastic athletics at Antonian to the present, none have better exemplified the true spirit of athletic competition at Antonian than these honored players, coaches, administrators, and families.

 In keeping with the tradition of Apache pride and spirit, the Antonian Athletic Hall of Fame Scholarship will award two $1,500 scholarships, one each to a male and female student, for their senior school year tuition at Antonian.
 Recipients must meet the following criteria: